EBZebra/docs/edge/source/guide/configreference.md

 	<PreloadLegacyODAX value="1"/>

 <!-- ### Preloads \\ PreloadLegacyNoSIP
-Whether or not to preload the NPAPI plugin to mimic the NoSIP ActiveX object in WebKit.
+Whether or not to preload the NPAPI plugin to mimic the NoSIP ActiveX object in Webkit.

 > Note: We recommend using the [Sip API](../api-Sip?Disabling%20the%20SIP) instead of this NOSIP setting.